Regeneron Pharmaceuticals, Inc. (REGN) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

 (MENAFN- PR Newswire)

-LOS ANGELES, Jan.
-17, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to Regeneron Pharmaceuticals, Inc. ("Regeneron" or the "Company") (NASDAQ: REGN ) have opportunity to lead the securities fraud class action lawsuit.
+BENSALEM, Pa., Jan.
+21, 2025 /PRNewswire/ -- The Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Regeneron Pharmaceuticals, Inc. ("Regeneron" or the "Company") (NASDAQ: REGN ).

 What Is The Lawsuit About?